-This qualification is designed for learners who want an introduction to business that includes a vocational and handson element.
-It has been developed to enthuse and inspire learners about a career in marketing and enterprise.
+This qualification is designed for learners who want an introduction to business that includes a vocational hands-on element.
+It has been developed to enthuse and inspire learners about a career in enterprise and marketing.
 The qualification will appeal to learners who think they might to want one day run their own business.